carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 {: .language-python}

 If the
-twarc configuration was successful, you will see a loading bar at the bottom of the cell.
+Twarc configuration was successful, you will see a loading bar at the bottom of the cell.

 After the cell has completed running the line, there